AY2324S2-CS2103T-W13-3/tp/docs/UserGuide.md

 Deletes the specified category of a person.

-Format: `deleteCategory INDEX c/CATEGORY`
+Format: `deleteCategory INDEX [c/CATEGORY]…`

 * Deletes the `CATEGORY` of a person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The category **must exist**.
+* DeleteCategory allows batch processing.
+User can input more than one "c/" to delete many categories.

 Examples:
 * `list` followed by `deleteCategory 2 c/Email` deletes the category "Email" of the 2nd person in the list.
 * `find Jack` followed by `deleteCategory 1 c/Address` deletes the category "Address" of the 1st person in the results of the `find` command.
+* `list` followed by `deleteCategory 3 c/Email c/Phone` deletes the category "Email" and "Phone of the 3rd person in the list."
 --------------------------------------------------------------------------------------------------------------------

 ## Clearing all entries : `clear`

 Clears all entries from the address book.

 Format: `clear`